 3- Protecting the rights of clients and beneficiaries using insurance services.

 5- Continuous development and improvement of the internal work system.

 During the year 2017, and as stated in the PCMA strategic objectives, PCMA prepared a technical draft of “Management & Auditing Instructions in Insurance Companies”.
 The draft aims at applying good management practices in order to ensure that the company’s BOD is working in accordance with its powers and functions, which enables it to achieve independent supervision and control over the executive management of the company to protect the rights of stakeholder, shareholders and others in the company.

 In accordance with the recommendations of the World Bank experts, PCMA has adopted, during the 2nd half of 2017, a risk-based supervision approach that is consistent with the international standards and best practices of the International Association of Insurance Supervisors (IAIS).
 A mechanism was established to implement market discipline controls, including sampling methodology and procedures related to the documentation of controls which are aimed at controlling the price levels issued by the Council of Ministers in the insurance market, as well as the compliance of insurance companies and professionals with professional codes of conduct.

-By the end of 2016, 9 insurance companies were operating in Palestine.
+By the end of 2017, 9 insurance companies were operating in Palestine.
 During the same year, the insurance sector experienced a growth by 18.7% from the previous year.
-Moreover, the insurance portfolio reached about $196 million, while the sector accounted for 2.4% from GDP at constant prices.
-All the figures mentioned above exclude the financial statements of Al-Ahleya Insurance Group.
+Furthermore, the insurance portfolio reached about 225.4 million dollars while the total investment in insurance accounted for 2% from GDP at constant prices.